hz01/Text-to-Image-Retrieval/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project uses OpenAI's CLIP model.
-Please refer to the [CLIP repository](https://github.com/openai/CLIP) for licensing information.
+This project uses OpenAI's CLIP model, which is also under the MIT License.
+See the [CLIP repository](https://github.com/openai/CLIP) for more information.

 ## Acknowledgments